 In this case as in the previous one, working with a shorter length of thread will help with tangles.
 The shorter thread makes it easier to hold proper tension and make more precise stitches.
 Be conscious of your thread, tracking it with your fingers at the back.
 This will also help you avoid accidentally stitching your work to your clothes!

-A little mindfulness goes a long way.
+A little mindfulness goes a long way to avoiding embroidery mistakes.
 Make it a habit to look at the back of your fabric to see how the work is progressing.
 The work that doesn’t show will affect your front-facing design, so if you want your design to remain beautiful, you have to pay attention to the back!

 We hope this post helps you navigate some of the most common embroidery issues.
 If you have any other questions or problems with your stitchwork, let us know on Facebook or Instagram and we’ll try to help!